Should You Rebalance Your Portfolio?

 How do I make changes to my portfolio?

-So, if you have that type of portfolio, or you feel comfortable with being rebalanced and think that you’re fine, then it is time to talk.
 We really need to talk.
 Let’s talk about some alternatives and let’s do some stress tests.
 We have a great team in place to help stress test your portfolio, identify the losers and help you to feed the winners?
 Where is your portfolio at?
 Then you will know what to do.

 I remember that I had to do that with my “flower garden” when I first bought this house.
 I looked back and it looked like a jungle to me.
 My Aunt comes over and she’s like, “Well, you’ve got this and this and this and it all looks so great,” and I’m like, “Yeah, um to me, I don’t know what to pull and what not to pull.”
 Hence I got rid of it all and planted hostas.